wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 For more information and a guide to update, see [Upgrading an App from WaveMaker 9.x to WaveMaker 10.0](/learn/how-tos/guide-to-upgrade-an-app-wavemaker-9x-to-wavemaker-10-0/).

+## How WaveMaker will help with the update?

+Updating Angular is not relatively straightforward.
+However, our developers at WaveMaker have worked hard to make it a little easier for you.
+When you initiate an update, WaveMaker takes care of the vast part behind the scenes.

+Even so, if you have included customizations, i.e., adding custom code, you'll have to check and accept changes manually by verifying every single customization that runs through the process.
+This approach is taken care of by the [inspection framework](/learn/app-development/dev-integration/inspection-framework/) that we explicitly developed to guide you through the migration process.
+Further to this, you can reach out to our support team for more assistance.

+## What does end of support mean for your customers?

+The deployed apps will not be affected by the change to the end-users.

 ## What happens if you do not upgrade to WaveMaker 10?

-If you have already deployed the 9.x WaveMaker application, it will not be affected by the change.
+If you have already deployed the 9.x WaveMaker applications, the change will not affect it.
 However, making alterations would no longer be possible for the app.

 ### WaveMaker Online (WMO)